canro91/canro91.github.io/_posts/2019-09-16-RotatingArray.md

 ---
 layout: post
-title: "Rotating an array: An interview exercise III"
+title: "How to Shift Array Elements in C#?
+Space Complexity"
 tags: tutorial interview csharp
 ---

 Here you are in another interview.
 You start to feel confident from your last interview.
 You have already evaluated [postfix expressions]({% post_url 2019-08-02-PostfixNotationAnInterviewExercise %}) and solved the [two-number sum problem]({% post_url 2019-08-29-TimeComplexity %}).
-Now, the interviewer challenges you with a new exercise.
-Open a new tab or create a new file in your editor.
-And, start!

-## Shift elements of an array

-Your interviewer asks you to shift all elements of an array to the right.
-Here it goes,
+Now, the interviewer challenges you with a new exercise: How to shift arrays elements to the right.
+Let's solve it.

-> _Given an array of integers and an integer k, rotate all elements k positions to the right.
-For example: After rotating [1,2,3,4,5,6] two positions to the right is [5,6,1,2,3,4]_
+Given an array of integers and an integer k, rotate all elements k positions to the right.
+For example: After rotating [1,2,3,4,5,6] two positions to the right is [5,6,1,2,3,4]

 ## Obivous solution: loop and bound checking